eosiosg/dpos-pbft/README.md

 in pre-configured network topology:
 - full nodes are fully meshed
-- each full node connects to 3 bp
+- each full node connects to 3 bp and eosio
-- eosio connects to node-8

 the topology can be easily adjusted in k8s/n-nodes/configmap.yaml